The Epiphany of Jazz Charts

 The result?

-The same night, I salvaged the bit I remembered about the treble clef and I used it to play the first six measures of Black Orpheus.
 For all the years of imagining the crushing weight of becoming a “real musician”, I was transported back to a wonderful night in high school, when my parents bought me a Yamaha keyboard with weighted keys I learned “Mad World” by Gary Jules (as featured in Donny Darko) in a night based off of a youtube video.
 I woke up the next morning able to play a new song.

 Just because it’s easy doesn’t mean it’s wrong.

-Anyways.
-I am having so much fun playing songs out of The Real Book (thanks for letting me borrow it Noah!).
-I am wholly surprised that I can.
-It feels impossible, like having woken up speaking a new language.
-And at the same time, I am kicking myself for not finding my way down this path earlier.
+It feels impossible, like having woken up speaking a new language, a bit like Grace Winter’s experience in The Life Impossible by Matt Haig.
+At the same time, I am kicking myself for not finding my way down this path earlier.
 I am grateful to Paul for the nudge in the right direction.